clesk/clesk.github.io/index.md

 ### **Students & Postdocs — We’re recruiting!**
 If you’re interested in joining the group, please reach out!
-Positions are available undergraduate research assistants,
+Positions are available for undergraduate research assistants, Masters and PhD students.
+Various funding opportunities exist for postdoctoral fellowships.

 </div>

 ---